turingschool/lesson_plans/ruby_04-apis_and_scalability/independent_study_project.markdown

 ### Hourly Work (25 points)

   * 25: Developer logged 7 to 8 hours per working day (or has a plan to do so over the weekend).
 Developer can speak to work completed during those hours.
-  * 15: Developer logged between 6 to 7 hours per working day
-  * 5: Developer logged < 6 hours per working day OR developer is unable to speak to or justify hours logged.
+  * 15: Developer logged < 6 hours per working day, is unable to speak to work completed, has no plans to fill in working hours
   * 0: Developer did not track hours

 ### Risk Taking and Creativity (50 points)

 Instructor/Developer will select one feature in the project to review for this section of the rubric.

-  * 50: Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature or well documented research spike.
+  * 50: Developers pushed themselves and their team by taking risks which is demonstrated by a delivered feature or well documented spike.
 Developers explored concepts and technologies outside the scope of the curriculum.
   * 30: Developers pushed themselves and their team by taking risks which is demonstrated by an almost delivered feature whose next steps are not well documented.
   * 10: Developers attempted to implement extensions using technologies not covered in class but it did not result in code or documentation.

 ## Week 5